HAsaad-glitch/GS/README.md

 **Role**: Turns raw data into structured text, optionally runs an LLM to parse or summarize.
 1. **Convert** HTML/PDF/images to clean text or structured data (pull out relevant elements).
 2. **LLM Summaries**: If needed, call a summarization/extraction prompt.
-For example, “Given this raw text, extract product details (price, name, etc.) and generate a summary.”
+For example, "Given this raw text, extract product details (price, name, etc.) and generate a summary."
 3. **Return** the processed/summarized output to the Orchestrator.

 **Implementation Detail**: